Privacy Rights Clearinghouse

 On April 19, 2013, the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC) issued final rules establishing Red Flags guidelines.
 (78 FR 23637 ) The Dodd-Frank Wall Street Reform and Consumer Protection Act , P.Law 111-203, added the CFTC and SEC to the list of other federal agencies directed by the FACT Act to adopt and enforce Red Flags Rules.

-Businesses that use consumer reports, under the new rules, must adopt a plan to detect, prevent and mitigate identity theft.
+Businesses that use consumer reports must adopt a plan to detect, prevent and mitigate identity theft.
 The plan must be approved by the company’s board of directors or senior management.
 The rules identity certain signals of actual or attempted identity theft, but each company is left to establish plans based upon a risk assessment of its own operations.
 Signals identified by the agencies as warranting increased alert include:

 - Consumer's notation on a credit report such as a fraud alert, active duty alert, or credit freeze.